JOILOKEY/TheJavaGuesser/README.md

 Extra Credit:

-≤ 7 tries: "Binary search master! " > 7 tries: "That took a bit, but I got it! "
+≤ 7 tries: "Too easy! " > 7 tries: "That took a bit, but I got it! "

 Return to the main menu.